Every year—to mark National Cancer Survivors Day—

 “The participation of everyone in this room—whether you’re a cancer survivor, family member

 or staff member—is inspirational in demonstrating what can be done.”

 Memorial Sloan Kettering Cancer Center (MSK) is the world’s oldest and largest private cancer institution—and is devoted to extraordinary patient care, leading-edge research, and transformative educational programs.
 For more than a century, MSK has been home to some of the most significant advances in cancer treatment—even for the rarest forms of the disease.

 The close collaboration between our physicians and scientists is one of our unique strengths, enabling us to provide patients with the best care available today as we work to discover more effective strategies to prevent, control, and ultimately cure cancer in the future.

-Memorial Sloan Kettering’s pioneering Cancer Survivorship Initiative is a comprehensive program of post-treatment care, clinical research, education and professional training designed to address the challenges faced by cancer survivors and their families.
+MSK's pioneering Cancer Survivorship Initiative is a comprehensive program of post-treatment care, clinical research, education and professional training designed to address the challenges faced by cancer survivors and their families.
 With more men, women, and children living beyond cancer than ever before, the Survivorship Initiative serves as a national and international model for programs to meet survivors’ special needs.

 Cancer Survivorship Center.

 The new Center formally unites the large cadre of clinicians and investigators who spend their professional lives concentrating on the needs and issues of survivors.
 This renowned team is establishing the standards of care for survivors, building on MSK’s leadership in cancer survivorship, which began with a hospital-wide initiative in 2003.